 In preparation for their first meeting, which hasn't been scheduled yet, the Park Board came to consensus Wednesday on what Spaeth and Howard should convey to the city.

 "In the spirit of intergovernmental cooperation, we owe a response back on what they proposed," Park District Executive Director Jim Rogers said.
 "It doesn't have to be a blanket yes or no. We want to be a part, if we can, of the broader solution and of generating alternate (ideas)."

-The city has its eye on four park sites for dredging: York Commons Park; East End Park, Golden Meadows Park, and Wild Meadows Trace, along Seminole Avenue west of York Road.
+The city has its eye on four park sites for excavation: York Commons, East End, Golden Meadows and Wild Meadows Trace, along Seminole Avenue west of York Road.